 Preserving foods using the water bath canning method allows you to create shelf-stable canned goods at home, and it’s perfect for beginners.
 Here’s how to do it safely.

 Vinegar is a key component in making refrigerator pickles and many canning recipes.
 Choose the proper type for a safe, shelf stable product or for flavoring meals.

 This pear butter recipe can be made on the stovetop or in a slow cooker.
 It’s a safe canning recipe great for adding to the pantry.

-For an unusually flavorful way to add probiotics to your diet, try this healthy pumpkin recipe.
-Fermenting pumpkin with cardamom seeds for a surprising snack!
+For an unusually flavorful way to preserve pumpkin and add probiotics to your diet, try this pumpkin recipe with cardamom seeds for a surprising snack!

 This easy fig and ginger jam recipe starts with fresh figs & is sweetened with honey & maple syrup.
 This fig spread is a snap to make in a slow cooker!

 Use sweet summertime nectarines to make up a batch of nectarine jam for your morning toast!
 Can it using safe methods for a shelf-stable addition to your pantry.

 Adding the flavor of cherries to drinks and baked goods is easy when you make up a batch of this sweet cherry syrup.